The Big Day: Tips for the Wise

 Drink out of REAL glassware.
 No plastic champagne flutes.
 It's an elegant day and you deserve the most elegant details.

-NO Cell Phones.
+NO cell phones.
 Have your officiant make an announcement before the ceremony starts asking guests to please keep their cell phones tucked away for the duration of the ceremony.
 You hired a photographer so that your guests can enjoy the day, not document it!

 Kiss long, kiss often.
 Once it's official, relish it.
 Not only because it's your first smooch as a married couple, but it will help us capture this special moment!
 We suggest making out up at the alter and then again after walking back down the aisle.
 The more the merrier.
+Walk slowly and take it in, newlyweds!!

 Make a SUPER organized family photo list.
 A detailed shot list will bring peace of mind.
 Family portraits can be exhausting for the couple, so be mindful of your time and think through your list.
 Anyone you would like a formal photo with needs to be on that list!
 Please list in the order you would like to shoot.
 I suggest using a google spreadsheet to make your list.
+Here is an example.
+(Feel free to duplicate and work off of this!)

 Tell your family ahead of time.
 Designate when and where they will need to be.
 Please have your officiant make an announcement if we are taking family formals after the ceremony.